 To open up the golf industry to a new generation - one that truly reflects our diverse, multi-cultural society.

-GOLFWORKS began in 1994 with just 12 students at 6 clubs and in 2016 we had 277 students a year at 77 clubs.
+GOLFWORKS began in 1994 with just 12 students at 6 clubs and in 2017 we had 292 students at over 70 MGA Member Clubs.
 Its success is a critical link to helping the MGAF make the game of golf accessible to everyone.
 Thank you to our founding partner MetLife.

 Learn more about notable GOLFWORKS interns:

 Renee Neves, Richter Park Golf Course